Zackhardtoname/eecs_281_tools/project_4/README.md

 PASSED sample-e.txt ON FASTTSP (difference of 0.722% was within tolerance) FAILED sample-e.txt ON OPTTSP (word counts differ — wrong number of vertices?)
 ```

+## Test Generator
+The test-generator.py file was written by @arya-k and can be run with `python3
+test-generator.py`.